openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 claims in the requested Credentials.

 `claim_sets`:
 : OPTIONAL.
 A non-empty array containing arrays of identifiers for elements in `claims`.
-The identifier MAY be postfixed by `?!` indicating that delivery of the respective claim is required if present on the credential, see (#selecting_claims) for more details.
+The rules for selecting claims to send are defined in (#selecting_claims).

+Note that multiple Credential Queries in a request MAY request a presentation of the same Credential.

 ## Credential Set Query {#credential_set_query}

-A Credential Set Query is an object representing a request for one or more credentials to satisfy a particular usecase with the Verifier.
+A Credential Set Query is an object representing a request for one or more credentials to satisfy a particular use case with the Verifier.

 Each entry in `credential_sets` MUST be an object with the following properties:

-`query_options`
+`options`
-: REQUIRED: A non-empty array, where each value in the array represents a distinct query that satisfies the Usecase.
-The value of each element in the `query_options` array, is an array of identifiers which reference elements in `credentials`.
+: REQUIRED: A non-empty array, where each value in the array represents a distinct query that satisfies the use case.
+The value of each element in the `options` array is an array of identifiers which reference elements in `credentials`.

 `required`
 : OPTIONAL.
 A boolean flag which indicates whether the wallet is required to respond to the query.
 If omitted, the effective value MUST be processed as `true`.

+`purpose`
+: OPTIONAL.
+A string, number or object specifying the purpose of the query.
+This specification does not define a specific structure or specific values for this property.
+The purpose is intended to be used by the Verifier to communicate the reason for the query to the Wallet.
+The Wallet MAY use this information to show the user the reason for the request.

 ## Claims Query {#claims_query}

 Each entry in `claims` MUST be an object with the following properties:

 `id`:
-: REQUIRED if `claim_sets` is present; OPTIONAL otherwise.
+: REQUIRED if `claim_sets` is present in the Credential Query; OPTIONAL otherwise.
 A string identifying the particular claim.
 The value MUST be a non-empty string consisting of alphanumeric, underscore (`_`) or hyphen (`-`) characters.
 Within the particular `claims` array, the same `id` MUST NOT